This blog post is part of “YOUR COMPLETE GUIDE TO THE NORTH GEORGIA OUTDOORS” blog series.

 - Anna Ruby Falls

 - Duke's Creek

 - Appalachian Trail

 - For Mountain Park

 Hiking Unicoi State Park

-Located just outside of town, Unicoi State Park is home to several different hiking and mountain climbing trails.
-This variety ensures that there is the perfect hike for every visitor.
-The Frog Pond Nature Trail is a 1/3 mile loop and is perfect for beginning hikers or families with small children.
+Located just outside of town, Unicoi State Park is home to several different hiking and mountain-climbing trails.
+This variety ensures that there is a perfect hike for every visitor.
+The Frog Pond Nature Trail is a 1/3-mile loop and is ideal for beginning hikers or families with small children.
 The Lake Trail is longer but is mostly flat and is a great hike for viewing leaves in the fall.
-The Unicoi/Helen Trail is the most difficult hike at three miles one way.
+The Unicoi/Helen Trail is the most challenging hike at three miles one way.